 All Investcorp-related speeches, publishing activity or survey responses should be pre-approved by the General Counsel or the Head of Corporate Communications.
-Active participation in public events that impact Investcorp by Directors or employees must also be notified in advance to the General Counsel or Head of Corporate Communications.
+Active participation by Directors or employees in public events that impact Investcorp must also be notified in advance to the General Counsel or Head of Corporate Communications.

-All communications made by Investcorp to the various communities in which it serves shall be comprehensive, transparent, fair, accurate, timely, understandable and reflect the character of Investcorp and the nature, complexity and risks inherent in Investcorp's business activities.
+All communications made by Investcorp to the various communities in which it serves should be comprehensive, transparent, fair, accurate, timely, understandable and reflect the character of Investcorp and the nature, complexity and risks inherent in Investcorp's business activities.